-This canvas isn’t fully waterproof, which will immediately turn many people over to Ortlieb and the like.
+The lidded drawstring design isn’t fully waterproof, which will immediately turn many people over to the roll-top Ortliebs and the like.
 But panniers are not a one-size-fits-all product, and – aside from fantastic quality and home-grown heritage – there are plenty of practical reasons you’d give serious thought to the Carradice Super C rear panniers.
 Let’s have a look at some of them.

 Waterproofing & Weather Considerations

 I’ve also used the Super Cs during prolonged rainfall.
-After a full day of heavy rain, moisture does indeed permeate the fabric (although not as much as you might imagine).
-That’s why I carry a selection of lightweight drybags to waterproof my clothes, camping gear and electronics.
-If rain ever does threaten, I simply bag whatever needs waterproofing and continue on my way.
+After a full day of heavy rain, moisture can indeed permeate the fabric (although not as much as you might imagine).
+That’s why I carry a selection of lightweight drybags for additional waterproofing of my clothes, camping gear and electronics.
+If rain ever does threaten, I simply bag whatever needs protection and continue on my way.